 These headphones are highly recommended for travelling (as long as you are not the one driving that is).

-They are also ideal for improving your concentration, when wearing noise cancellation headphones you can focus on reading, studying, working or even sleeping.
+They are also ideal for improving your concentration, when wearing noise cancellation headphones you can focus on reading, studying, working, and even sleeping or working out!

 Noise interrupts our thought flow and negatively impacts our productivity.